Quasilimiting behavior for one-dimensional diffusions with killing: Assumptions, definitions and previous results

 \subsection{Previous results}

-Observe that we have in equation \eqref{possolutions} that $\varphi(\lambda_0^{\kappa},\cdot)$ is positive.
-Steinsaltz and Evans \cite{quasistat} showed \begin{theorem}[Theorem 3.3 in \cite{quasistat}] Assume that $\infty$ is a natural boundary point and that we are in the limit-point case at $\infty$.
+Observe that we have in equation \eqref{possolutions} that $\varphi (\lambda_0^{\kappa},\cdot)$ is positive. \citet{quasistat} showed a slightly weaker version of the following result.
+Their additional assumptions concerning the $b$ and $\kappa$ are easily seen to be unnecessary. \begin{theorem}[{[Theorem 3.3 in \citet{quasistat}]}] Assume that $\infty$ is a natural boundary point and that we are in the limit-point case at $\infty$.
 Suppose that either